Richierichman15/jarvis/JARVIS_AGENT_SYSTEM.md

 ## 🎯 **Overview**

-The Agent System consists of five specialized agents, each handling a specific domain:
+The Agent System consists of three specialized agents, each handling a specific domain:

 1. **TraderAgent** - Trading and portfolio management
-2. **MusicAgent** - Music playback and queue management
+2. **SoloLevelingAgent** - Life improvement and goal achievement system
-3. **SystemAgent** - System monitoring and management
-4. **FitnessAgent** - Workout and fitness tracking
-5. **ResearchAgent** - News scanning and web research
+3. **ResearchAgent** - News scanning and web research

 ### **Key Features**
 - 🏗️ **Modular Architecture** - Each agent runs independently